mattudakis/ArduinoLEDClock/README.md

 &nbsp;

 ## Fabrication process
-Step by step guide for word clock assembly
+Step by step guide for wordclock assembly

 to follow...